Threshold-360/secret-loader/README.md

 This package has two main functions:

 - The ability to fetch secrets so that they can be used locally in your environment
-- An importable module that parses the secret files so that you can use secret values much easier in your code
+- An importable module that loads variables from secret files so that you can use them in your code

-It is worth noting that the second function can only really be used in Node.js projects.
+It's worth noting that the second function can only really be used in Node.js projects.
-If you are manually fetching the secrets and using them in another kind of project, you will be responsible for parsing them properly.
+If you are manually fetching the secrets and using them in another kind of project, you will be responsible for parsing them correctly.

-## Authenticating with Bitwarden
+## Prerequisite: Bitwarden authentication

-### From you local development environment
+### Authenticating from you local development environment

 Obtain a recent version of `.threshold-secrets.json` and store it in your home directory (`~/.threshold-secrets.json`).

-### From a deployed instance
+### Authenticating from a deployed instance

 Make sure you have configured the following environment variables for the deployed instance: